tottiliyt/tottiliyt/README.md

 ### Hi there!

-My name is Alan Li and I'm a sophomore student at Johns Hopkins University major in Computer Science and Applied Mathematics & Statistics.
+My name is Alan Li and I'm a sophomore student at Johns Hopkins University majoring in Computer Science and Applied Mathematics & Statistics.

-You might find my project interesting if you:
+You might find my projects interesting if you:

 **want to see how much money Jeff Bezos has???**